SteelCompendium/data-gen/Draw Steel Rules.md

 He waggled his eyebrows.
 “Style counts for something.”

-“But wait, that was …” She did some quick mental math.
+“But wait, that was….”
+She did some quick mental math.
 “Fifteen years ago?”

 “Well, I was an accountant here in Capital for several years in between.”